-The number of Division 19 Representatives to APA Council is determined annually by APA member allocations.
+The number of Div.
+19 Representatives to APA Council is determined annually by APA member allocations.
 Representatives are elected by the membership for three-year terms.
-The APA Council of Representatives meets at the annual APA Convention and in January, as provided in the APA Bylaws.
+The APA Council of Representatives meets at the annual APA Convention and in January, as provided in the APA bylaws.

 The APA Council Representative keeps the Division 19 Executive Committee informed on council issues.
 The Representative meets with the Division 19 Executive Committee for advice on how to vote on issues of concern to Division 19.
 The Representative writes summaries of APA Council actions for publication in the Division 19 newsletter.
 The Representative meets with members of other divisions to coordinate issues of concern to military psychologists.